Human nature is Satanโ€™s church.

 Presentation:

-Perhaps Lars von Trierโ€™s most offensive film and the one that officially made him a social pariah, Antichrist is a polarizing art film about the stages of grief and loss.
-This is visually his darkest film what can be described as bleachy contrast of the early 2000s.
+Perhaps Lars von Trierโ€™s most offensive film and the one that officially made him a social pariah, Antichrist is a polarizing art exhibition about the stages of grief and loss.
+This is visually his darkest film what can be described as having bleachy contrast of the early 2000s.
 Be warned, this is one of the most vulgar body horrors and will not be for people inexperienced to the genre.
 Itโ€™s for desensitized viewers that have seen it all and want to feel something through provocative bloody/sexual imagery.
 However, thematically this film is actually quite strong aided by artistic slow motion surreal sequences.

 Analysis: